gmcgarry/eeprog/README.md

 - write hex line
 - unlock AT28C256 SDP
 - toggle between ROM types (1KB, 2KB, 4KB, 8KB, 16KB, 32KB)

-In the future:

-- toggle-select chip type
-- page writes for CAT28C256
+- autobaud detection (2400 - 38400bps)
 - /DATA polling

+The current hardware cannot support page-writes for CAT28C256, since it takes longer that 150 microseconds to load the address into the shift registers.
+Instead, drop the baud down to 2400 for very slow byte-writes.

 ## Software

 The programmer communicates with the host system over UART.
-The UART must be configured for 19200,N81.
+The UART must be configured for N81.
+There is baud detection to autmatically determine the baud of the connection.
 Here's a quick way to connect:

 	$ screen /dev/ttyUSB 19200

+Press enter/return a few times to get passed the autobaud detection.
+You'll see the startup banner.

 The following commands are supported: